 Rais Yatim: The Accusations Against Him That Won't Go Away

 In 1980, he intervened in Jelebu’s adat affairs as MB and dismissed seven of eight chiefs who stood in his way.
-In 2026, he's trying to challenge the MB and tarnish the credibility of the YDPT.
+In 2026, he's trying to challenge the MB and tarnish the credibility of the YDPB.

 On 2 May 2026, a lengthy post written by Kamaruzaman Kamdias and forwarded many times via Whatsapp, accused Rais of something more troubling: that he is not a neutral observer of this crisis, but one of its original architects.
-The post is written in Malay, with several passages in full capitals, in a voice of sustained communal outrage.
+The post is written in Malay, with several passages in full capitals, in a voice of sustained outrage.
 What follows is a full translation, with commentary below.

 The original post was written in Malay with certain passages in full capitals for emphasis.
 This translation renders those passages in bold.